richardjgowers/GCMCworkflow/docs/meth/eqfind.rst

 Equilibrium finding
 -------------------

-How th eq finding works
+How the eq finding works